rlynjb/frontendflow/README.md

 Includes the tools, assets, sources you need to get started with protoyping your app or website.
 I created this theme to accomodate my Front-End workflow.
 Feel free to use it as well.
 I am just sharing my workflow here.

+### My Goal

+My goal is to create a Front-End Workflow that accomodates various templating engines for both Apps and CMS.

 -----

 **Contents**